sketchplugins/plugin-directory/README.md

 - [Sketch RTL](https://github.com/devinmancuso/sketch-rtl), by Devin Mancuso: Automatically create RTL layouts of your designs with this plugin for Bohemian Coding's Sketch 3
 - [Helpify](https://github.com/Luckyfoxdesign/helpify), by Lucky Fox Design: Plugin with simple actions: Generate random numbers
 - [Export King Plugin](https://github.com/hecflores/export-king-plugin), by hecflores: A Sketch Plugin that provides exporting for any scenario
-- [Design Token Exporter](https://github.com/here-erhe/Design-Token-Exporter), by Herkko Huttunen: Simple Design Token Exporter
 - [Colormate](https://github.com/themainingredient/colormate), by The Main Ingredient: Colormate is a kickass sketch plugin that will help you figure out how in the hell you ended up with 457 different greys, instead of the 1 grey Mandy gave you in the handover.
 Oops :flushed:
 - [Symbol Overlay Toggle](https://github.com/uxcourt/overlaytoggler), by uxcourt: A Sketch plug-in to seek specific style names in library-sourced symbols and toggle the styles.
 - [Iban Generator](https://github.com/idriesalbender/iban-sketch-plugin), by idix: Generate random International Bank Account Numbers (IBAN)
 - [Hubble Sketch Plugin](https://github.com/inthepocket/hubble-sketch-plugin), by inthepocket: A Sketch plugin to extract assets and primitives and send them to Hubble.app
 - [🖼 Undraw.co Illustrations for Sketch](https://github.com/martingalovic/sketch-undraw), by Martin Galovic:
 - [🎨 Tieba Colorpool](https://github.com/YanShby/tb_colorpool_plugin), by Shen,Yan: This is read color pool name plugin only for tieba UE & RD
-- [Sketch Material](https://github.com/websiddu/sketch-material), by Siddhartha Gudipati: Sketch material is a sketch plugin that will help you generate complex material components like tables, chips, forms etc…
 - [Plugin List](https://github.com/griffin-stewie/PluginsList), by griffin-stewie: Sketch Plugin that gives you list of plugins you enabled as several text formats.
 - [SymbolNameAutocomplete](https://github.com/griffin-stewie/symbolnameautocomplete), by griffin-stewie: This plugin gives you autocompletion of symbol names when creating a symbol.
 - [Decimal Number Generator](https://github.com/vaexperience/sketch-plugin-decimal-number-generator), by vaexperience: Generate anbd override text fields with decimal number values and custom character content
 - [SymbolNameSync](https://github.com/griffin-stewie/symbolnamesync), by griffin-stewie: This plugin gives you syncing names between Symbol masters and its instances.
 - [MarginSymbols](https://github.com/griffin-stewie/MarginSymbols), by griffin-stewie:
-- [Remove All Guides](https://github.com/ichik/removeallguides), by Vadim Mikhnov: Removes all the guides from selected artboards.
 - [Sketch Styler](https://github.com/oodesign/sketch-styler), by oodesign: Sketch plugin that assigns styles automatically to all of your unstyled layers.
 - [Iconify](https://github.com/iconify/iconify-sketch), by Vjacheslav Trushkin: Iconify integration.
 Import MDI, FontAwesome, Jam, EmojiOne and many other icons to Sketch document.
 - [Cloudinary Plugin](https://github.com/cloudinary-devs/cloudinary-sketch-plugin), by Maya Shavin: Cloudinary plugin for Sketch projects
 - [Datazier Lens](https://github.com/enriquezgomez/datazier-lens), by Victor Enriquez: Inspect and sort your local font book
 - [Import Colors](https://github.com/Ashung/import-colors-sketch), by Ashung: Import colors from swatches file to Sketch.
-- [Sketch DevTools](https://github.com/skpm/sketch-dev-tools), by skpm: See your plugin logs, inspect the state of Sketch documents, explore actions, and more
-- [Data From Clipboard](https://github.com/Saint-loup/data-from-clipboard), by Saint-loup: A DataSupplier plugin
-- [Flow Exporter](https://github.com/romannurik/Sketch-FlowExporter), by Roman Nurik: A Sketch plugin that exports prototype flows built with Sketch 49+ to HTML.
 - [Grid Layer](https://github.com/franklymrshankly/Grid-Layer), by Jonathan Tran: Create columns or gutters as layers.
 Useful if you need a grid on a component level.
 - [Label Layers](https://github.com/franklymrshankly/Label_Layers), by Jonathan Tran: A Sketch plugin that labels selected layers
 - [Symbol Override Padding](https://github.com/franklymrshankly/Symbol-Override-Padding), by Jonathan Tran: Add bottom padding to a symbol override